 Starting from 2022, China will cancel the tax exemption on certain fringe benefits for certain foreigners (including housing rental, children’s education expenses and language training expenses).
 This is expected to result in higher tax liabilities for those with higher incomes.
 Find out what is concretely changing in 2022 for expatriates in Shanghai.

-IIT reforms, changes for expats in Shanghai
+IIT reforms and changes for expats in Shanghai

 The first thing we need to clarify is that this is not just a policy change, but rather a series of changes directly impacting foreign individual income tax (IIT) that are all happening at roughly the same time.
 This series began with changes to China’s social contribution and will continue with the end of tax deduction allowances for foreign workers in January 2022.
 Shanghai could thus lose its attractiveness in this respect to other nearby expatriate destinations such as Hong Kong.